AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/reports-traffic-sources.md

   </tr>
   <tr>
    <td colname="col1"> All Search Page Rankings </td>
-   <td colname="col2"> <p> Displays the rank of your site from among all listings for your visitor’s searches, including paid and natural search page ranking data. </p> <p>For example, a user who comes to your site from a search engine might have seen you on the third of one hundred pages of results.
+   <td colname="col2"> <p> Displays the rank of your site from among all listings for your visitor's searches, including paid and natural search page ranking data. </p> <p>For example, a user who comes to your site from a search engine might have seen you on the third of one hundred pages of results.
 This can help you quickly see and optimize search engine efforts.
 Data for this report can be viewed for all but the <span class="wintitle"> Hourly</span> time period. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> Referring Domains </td>
-   <td colname="col2"> <p> Shows the domains that referred the customers that most impacted your site’s success metrics.
+   <td colname="col2"> <p> Shows the domains that referred the customers that most impacted your site's success metrics.
 Referrers fall into two main categories: Domains and URLs.
 Domains refer to the domain name, and appear as the base domain without the query string or subdirectories attached.
 URLs include the base domain name, as well as any query strings or subdirectories. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> Original Referring Domains </td>